-Source: WHO, updated June 27, 2022

-Indonesia, and Singapore have pledged a combined total of \$1.04 billion to the FIF, with several other countries showing interest supporting this initiative.
-This is a promising start, but the projected need for the fund is \$10.5 billion per year over the next five years for investments to strengthen the capacity of low- and middle-income countries.
+Source: WHO, updated June 27, 2022 Indonesia, and Singapore have pledged a combined total of \$1.04 billion to the FIF.
+At the meeting of G20 Finance Ministers and Central Bank Governors in mid-July, China, Italy, the United Arab Emirates, Japan, and South Korea also made new pledges to the FIF (Figure 19).
+This is a promising start, but the projected need for the fund is \$10.5 billion per year over the next five years for investments to strengthen the capacity of low- and middle-income countries (Figure 19.1).
 Figure 19.1.
 Government Contributions to the Financial Intermediary Fund (FIF) Toward

-Source: COVID GAP Analysis, up to date as of June 30, 2022

-Figure 19.2.
-Government Contributions to the Financial Intermediary Fund Toward the 2022 Goal
+Source: COVID GAP Analysis, up to date as of July 25, 2022 Figure 19.2.
+Government Contributions to the Financial Intermediary Fund Toward the